Ssingh0001/demo-/README.md

 # demo-
 I'm a new learner
 <br>
-this is an demo repo
+this is an demo repo just for study purpose